httpete-ire/typer/README.md

 include the typer directive source file in your html

 ```
  <script src="path/to/typer.js"></script>

 ```

-Mark the typer module as a dependecy of your angular app
+Mark the typer module as a dependency of your angular app

 ```
 angular.module('myApp', ['typer']);

 ```

-###  Alternative
+###  NPM installation

-install with npm

 ```
 npm install angular-typer
 ```

-Using a module bundler such as __webpack__ or __browserify__ require the typer module as a dependecy of your angular app
+Using a module bundler such as __webpack__ or __browserify__ require the typer module as a dependency of your angular app

 ```
 var angular = require('angular');